MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-application.md

 ## Performance effect of enabling integration on a table

 There is a performance overhead involved in enabling integration on an entity such as **Customer** or **Contact** that will impact performance.
-Only enable integration if you intend to integrate with Dynamics 365 Sales, and only do so on the entities that is needed.
+Only enable integration if you intend to integrate with Dynamics 365 Sales, and only do so on the entities that are needed.

 For more information, see [Synchronizing Data in Business Central and Dynamics 365 Sales](/dynamics365/business-central/admin-synchronizing-business-central-and-sales). <!-- change with CDS integration in spring 2020 -->